 Book Title: Robotic Process Automation Projects: Build Real-World RPA Solutions Using UiPath and Automation Anywhere

 OUR TAKE: With this book, enterprise application developers, business analysts, and process professionals can begin to broaden their RPA, BPM, and intelligent automation expertise with new insights and skills.

 Description: With this project-based guidebook, readers will learn the principles of robotic process automation and become familiar with the tools needed to architect solutions that meet the needs of business automation projects.
 Readers can also expect to learn about popular RPA tools like UiPath and Automation Anywhere, alongside tips on integrating Excel data with UiPath and building AI-based social media moderation tools with Google Cloud Vision API.
 The book is written by Nandan Mullakara, the CEO of automation consulting firm Innomatiq, and Arun Kumar, the Assistant Vice President of EXL Service and experienced professional in the BPM and RPA fields.

 OUR TAKE: This book from Sunit Kumar Sen, a professor in the Department of Applied Physics at the University of Calcutta, provides readers with comprehensive coverage of safety practices essential to the process control, automation, and chemical industries.

-OUR TAKE: A software developer since the 1980s, Tom Taulli delivers a book for enterprise IT specialists and managers looking for an in-depth overview of the industry’s leading RPA systems, including where they are the most effective, and the risks and costs associated with them.
+OUR TAKE: Tom Taulli has been a software developer since the 1980s, and in this book, he provides enterprise IT specialists and managers with an in-depth overview of the industry’s leading RPA systems, including where they are the most effective and the risks and costs associated with them.